CitraFleet, Powder for oral solution in sachet

 • Usually, one sachet on the evening prior to the procedure and the second sachet in the morning of the day of the procedure.

-• Alternatively, both sachets on the afternoon and evening prior to the procedure.
+• One sachet in the afternoon and the second sachet in the evening prior to the procedure.
 This schedule is more suitable when the procedure is early in the morning.

 The time elapsed between the two sachets should be at least 5 hours.